Georgakopoulos-Soares-lab/ZSeeker/README.md

                         Method of scaling the penalty for contiguous non purine/pyrimidine transition.
 Default =
                         linear
-  --method {transitions,coverage,layered}
-                        Method used for the Z-DNA scoring algorithm.
-                        See documentation for more details.
-Default = transitions
   --n_jobs N_JOBS       Number of threads to use.
 Defaults to -1,
                         which uses the maximum available threads on CPU